Which Voluntary Benefits Work Against Health Savings Accounts?

 Where Are the Increases in Voluntary Benefits Coming From?

 The growing number of employees who are requiring voluntary benefits is coming from younger generations who demand more control over their health care dollars.
-Many want customized health care plans that meet the unique needs of their lifestyles, and can be easily adjusted year to year as they change.
+Many want customized health care plans that meet the unique needs of their lifestyles and can be easily adjusted year to year as they change.
 For example, a single employee may want pet insurance.
 Then later this single employee gets married and requires additional insurance for a spouse who doesn't have enough from their employer.

 Could Voluntary Benefits Actually Take Away From Health Savings Accounts?

 It’s important to note that health care cannot and never should be a one-size-fits-all approach.
 In the case of health savings accounts as well as voluntary benefits, employees have the decision to either participate or not.
 They can also decide how much of their pre-tax earnings that they want to contribute to these plans.
-Some may decide to contribute the maximum amounts to their HSAs in order to fund a future health care need (like expensive surgery or pregnancy), while others may contribute the minimum to pay for medication and preventative care only.
+Some may decide to contribute the maximum amounts to their HSAs in order to fund a future health care need (like an expensive surgery or pregnancy), while others may contribute the minimum to pay for medication and preventative care only.

-Voluntary benefit plans may be a more cost effective way for some employees to plan for medical needs.
+Voluntary benefit plans may be a more cost-effective way for some employees to plan for medical needs.
 They may be faced with a serious illness that puts them in the hospital frequently, and therefore a hospital indemnity plan that pays them so much per stay may be more reasonable given these circumstances.
 An employee who is undergoing chemotherapy treatment may choose to go with a critical illness plan that provides much needed financial support for unexpected costs that can otherwise deplete an HSA account in a matter of weeks.

 HSA vs. Voluntary Insurance